jimklimov/git-scripts/README.md

 filesystem-based `git clone`, except that with ZFS cloning, anything present in the workspace dataset is cloned (such as old build products).

+* `git-branchkill` -- helps clean up local workspaces (that share an upstream) from proliferation of development branches, especially as those are getting merged into a common upstream and are no longer needed separately.

 As with any other Git methods, it suffices that these scripts are available in your `PATH` (e.g. in `$USER/bin`, or symlinked to `/usr/bin`, etc.) and then they can be called as `git method-name`, such as `git zclone ws1 /tmp/buildws`.